SD2E/api-user-guide/docs/create_application_01.md

 Finally, the other subdirectory is a `src/` directory.
 It contains the source code and runtime assets (reference files, libraries, etc.) required for your app.
-In this example app, the only source is the simple `hello.sh` shell script.
+In this example app, the only source file is the simple `hello.sh` shell script.

 <br>